poojitha-rachuri/moengage-documentation-mcp-server/README.md

 - "Show me recent updates to the Web SDK"
 - "List all API documentation categories"
 - "Check when the documentation was last updated"

+## 📝 Important Notes

+**No deployment needed!** This MCP server runs locally and automatically updates documentation every Sunday.
+Users simply install via npx and configure their IDE to use it.